redpanda-data/connect/docs/processors/README.md

-Processors are set via config, and depending on where in the config they are placed they will be run either immediately after a specific input (set in the input section) or before a specific output (set in the output section).
+Processors are set via config, and depending on where in the config they are placed they will be run either immediately after a specific input (set in the input section), on all messages (set in the pipeline section) or before a specific output (set in the output section).

 By organising processors you can configure complex behaviours in your pipeline.
 You can [find some examples here][0].